Workplace Injuries for Welders, Cutters and Solderers

 What to Do After Your Injury

 The time after your welding, cutting, or soldering injury can be confusing.
 You know you need help, but you may be hesitant to contact a lawyer because you don’t want your employer to find out.
 At Fields Law, we make private communication with clients our top priority.
-Get free and confidential advice – Get Fields! today.
+Get free and confidential advice from our Minnesota workers’ compensation law firm today.